stevezafeiriou/sensor-data-td/README.md

 1. **Start the ESP32**:

-   - Power on the ESP32.
+   - Power on the LilyGo T-Display S3.
 It will connect to WiFi and start transmitting sensor data to the WebSocket server.

 2. **Start the Server**:

-   - Ensure the server is running and the ESP32 is configured with the correct WebSocket server IP.
+   - Ensure the server is running and the LilyGo T-Display S3 is configured with the correct WebSocket server IP.

 3. **Monitor the Data**:
    - Connect a WebSocket client to the server (e.g., `ws://<server_ip>:8080`) to view the real-time sensor data.